-Maritime TOAR Assessments provides USCG approved, shore-side full bridge simulator training and assessments.
+Maritime TOAR Assessments provides USCG-approved, shore-side full bridge simulator training and assessments.
 We offer mariners the opportunity to complete all TOAR assessments in the presence of a designated examiner.
-The Transas Tug Operator Trainer is capable of simulating scenarios from Inland and Western Rivers to Near Coastal, Coastal and Ocean waters on practically any type of tugboat, including ASD-tractors, Twin-Screw and Single-Screw tugboats.
+The Transas Tug Operator Trainer is capable of simulating scenarios from Inland and Ocean waters on various types of tugboat, including ASD tractors, Twin-Screw and Single-Screw tugboats.
 Maritime TOAR Assessments helps you complete the training and assessments you need to upgrade your Mate/Master of Towing licensure.

-Recent trends in the marine industry toward smaller crew size, heightened public concern about marine safety and changes in navigation have made Marine simulator's a complete, realistic, and risk free-training environment suited for full scale operational situations.
+Recent trends in the marine industry toward smaller crew size, heightened public concern about marine safety, and changes in navigation have made Marine simulators a complete, realistic, and risk free-training environment suited for full-scale operational situations.
 Transas Tug Operator Trainer allows mariners to develop and demonstrate the skills needed to obtain or upgrade their mate/master towing license.
-From familiarization, standard operation and watch-keeping to advanced operation, trouble shooting and vessel resource management, this simulator is capable of training mariners for a full-range of functions.
+From familiarization, standard operation, and watch-keeping to advanced operation, troubleshooting, and vessel resource management, this simulator is capable of training mariners for a full range of functions.
 Simulator training can be formalized into scenarios that are used for training and performance evaluations.
-Simulator based training and assessment permits hands-on maneuvering in a realistic marine environment without interfering with the vessels operation or exposing it to risk while underway.
-The integration of marine simulation into mariner training and assessments programs offers advantages and opportunities to improve human performance in real operating conditions.
+Simulator-based training and assessment permit hands-on maneuvering in a realistic marine environment without interfering with the vessel's operation or exposing it to risk while underway.
+The integration of marine simulation into mariner training and assessment programs offers advantages and opportunities to improve human performance in real operating conditions.